Ursine Artist Statement

 I started planning this collection of bear photographs in the summer of 2006.
 It was just after the exhibiting “End Times,” a series of portraits depicting children crying.
 The return to animal portraiture was in reaction to the vitriol directed at me in response to “End Times.”
 It felt “safer” to photograph these huge predatory beasts than the tiny but emotional toddlers who had the angry bloggers up in arms.
 As I embarked on the project, I intended to show epic bear power, their animalistic rage as an analogy to the human behavior I was experiencing.

-As the project continued and I photographed other bears, I realized I had to include a polar bear for reasons beyond their inherent beauty.
+As the project continued and I photographed other bears, I realized I had to include a polar bear for reasons beyond their inherent beauty or symbolic ferocity.
 Polar bears are short-timers on this planet, with probably twenty-five more years before they exist only in zoos.
 They are the canaries in the coal mine of global warming, and their world is being devastated.
 I believe that the consequences of their loss of habitat will soon become all too apparent to us as well.

 I found a working polar bear named Agee outside Vancouver with her own private pool and personal compound.
 Mark Dumas, her owner, splits his time between there and California where he also owns Koda, a massive 1600-pound grizzly bear.
 The reason for the two homes is that U.S. authorities won’t let Mark bring Agee into the country, so she is resentful of mark every time he has to leave and for a while after he returns.
 Agee gets so possessive of Mark that she won’t work directly with other women.
 Thus, while on the set with Agee, I was forced to communicate with Mark’s wife, who would in turn tell Agee what to do.
 She was definitely the scariest bear I photographed.
 Polar bears are the most vicious predators on the planet.